 Have you ever read the ingredients of your favorite chocolate products and been confused by the one-vowel difference between cacao and cocoa powder?
-Did you just presume they were the same thing?
-Well, join the club.
+We’re here to explain what makes them unique.

 Both cacao and cocoa come from the same source: the cacao bean of the Theobroma cacao tree.
-Native to Latin America, these beans are what give us chocolate, and we are forever grateful for them.
+Native to Latin America, these beans are the reason we can enjoy chocolate.

 The beans are enclosed in pods which need to be harvested.
 The natural taste of cacao beans is bitter and not too enjoyable, so a few steps are needed to transform this bean into the chocolate we know and love.